shikhar-srivastava/NeuralNetworks-ML-Repository/README.md

 `[__Update 01/22__: This is an old repository.
-These collect my notes and implementations of Machine Learning models back in 2015, as I explored the early landscape of libraries across Java and Python.
-Java was infact the overwhelmingly preferred language for Machine Learning back then.
-With Theano, PyBrain and Lasagne gaining momentum. ]`
+These collect my notes and implementations of Machine Learning models back in 2015, as I explored the early landscape of libraries across Python and Java.]`

 #### For the moment, this repository will act as a collection of various Machine Learning Models implemented through multiple platforms.
 These include:
     Python Packages: Scikit(Sk) Learn, PyBrain and Theano